SharyatSB/SharyatSB/README.md

 Hey!
-I am Sharyat and I am currently studying Mechanical Engineering.
-I have an interest in robotics (both ground based and aerial) and
+I am Sharyat and I am currently a mechanical engineering student and I am interested in robotics.
+I have worked with multiple ground based robots and I am currently learning about aerial robotics and working with an amazing platform called a crazyflie.
-I have honed my skills through projects and internships.